 If you have any questions or concerns about intimacy, talk to your doctor.
 Your doctor can help you find out what is causing the problem and suggest ways to deal with it.

 - It may not be easy to talk about such private things, but there may be a treatment that could help you.

 - If you find it hard to talk to your heart doctor about these topics, talk to your primary care provider.

 If you are depressed, anxious, or afraid, medicine or talk therapy may help.
 Classes in lifestyle change, stress management, or therapy may help you, family members, and partners.

-If the problem is caused by side effects of medicine you are taking, that medicine may be adjusted, changed, or another medicine added.
+If the problem is caused by side effects of medicine you are taking, that medicine may be adjusted, changed, or another medicine may be added.

-If you have new symptoms of heart trouble (see above) during sexual activity, stop the activity.
+If you have new symptoms of heart trouble (see above, "When is it Safe?") during sexual activity, stop the activity.
 Call your doctor for advice.
-If the symptoms do not go away within 5 - 10 minutes, call 911.
+If the symptoms do not go away within 5 to 10 minutes, call 911.

 Morrow DA, Boden WE.
 Stable ischemic heart disease In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 57.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 57.